-It is for this exact purpose that Jung’s concept of his own type was “introverted intuitive thinker” and is why he said – after outlining his preferences (I/N/T) within each of the three dichotomies in a BBC interview – “there you have all the necessary information for diagnosis.”
+As was touched upon in this article, a function like Ni possess qualities (Episodic, Aphoristic, Thematic, Karmic) that are only explicable through an understanding of it from a metabolic origin, not as a compound simply of iNtuition going Inward or towards the Subject.
+It is for this exact purpose that Jung’s concept of his own type was “introverted intuitive thinker” and is why he said – after outlining his preferences for I+N+T within each of the three dichotomies in a BBC interview – “there you have all the necessary information for diagnosis.”
 We may trouble over why he did not specify if his thinking was introverted or his intuition; was he NiTe or TiNe?
 Such questions matter to us.
 But Jung did not think from this paradigm.
 He was an I+N+T who depreciated E+S+F, and that was the root of his psychology.
 If asked, he would tell you he had introverted intuition (IN) and introverted thinking (IT) because to him the Extroverted-Introverted axis was the primary one, with N/S and T/F being appendages to this primary orientation.
 So Jung viewed his type as: I(NT) – wherein introversion applies to both intuition and thinking.

 Jung’s interpretation is similar to that of the Big Five in that it characterizes people by the most compelling, general and apparent dichotomies we see.
-Indeed, the methodological strength of the Big Five is in the fact that common language has embedded these five aspects into our cultures as they are most apparent to people.
-Extroversion (E/I), Openness (N/S) and Agreeableness (F/T) are the categories he identified – as well as their compound attitudes.
+Indeed, the methodological strength of the Big Five rests in how common language has embedded these five aspects into our cultures as they are most apparent to people.
+Extroversion (E/I), Openness (N/S) and Agreeableness (F/T) are the categories Jung identified – as well as their compound attitudes.

 Jung’s observation and his typology is doubtlessly real, just as the Big Five’s observations are real.
 However, he was essentially describing temperament and his typology can be sufficiently addressed via this dimension alone.
 Jung – being an incredibly nuanced thinker and brilliant analyst of many subjects – selected not to pursue the question of type further, as he sought not to create a labeling system or to highlight these differences in any way beyond how an extreme orientation to any one side of a spectrum might negatively affect a couple or a household.

 And so quite different from Jung, Cognitive Type divulges into the question of type from the perspective of a cognitive science – with the aim of understanding the construction of thought at the second-by-second level.
-The subject matter is not strictly typological but also metabolic; describing the rhythm of information metabolism which creates sentience through it’s rapid and redundant operation.
+The subject matter is not strictly typological but also algorithmic and computational; describing the rhythm of information metabolism which creates sentience through its rapid and redundant oscillation.

 It was a lower level of resolution, which is also real but not the most granular level possible.
 For example Jung’s introverted feeling type is, in CT terms, an “IF” temperament individual but this attitude can come from the metabolism of an NiTe-Fi, an NiFe-Ni, or a TiNe-Fe to name a few.
 For Jung, all three of these individuals would have likely been considered introverted intuitive feeling types in his practice, with no more granular attempts taken to discriminate the very real psychological and metabolic differences they have.
 And it is entirely forgivable to leave the resolution at that level, for as soon as one begins to speculate on the orientations of functions which cannot be objectively isolated, one enters the disturbing world of confirmation bias that has also saturated the JCF online community.
 It is only with a concrete quantifier (i.e. vultology) that we can appropriately distinguish what metabolic channels are creating these auroras; these end effects and temperaments.